jsonchin/ML-B-Dota-2-Kaggle-Competition/README.md

 -Construct more hero relationships (possibly team 1, team 2 hero pairwises or teammate pairs)

-  -It seems that xgboost (random forests) can cover these relationships fairly well and pairs of heroes don't come up to frequently so there runs the risk of overfitting
+  -It seems that xgboost (gradient boosted random forests) can cover these relationships fairly well and pairs of heroes don't come up to frequently so there runs the risk of overfitting